87gru/Project-3/README.md

 ## Project Overview

-This project investigates the *Heat Hypothesis*, which posits that higher temperatures correlate with an increase in violent crime rates.
+This project investigates the *Heat Hypothesis*, also known as the *Temperature-Aggression Hypothesis*, which posits that higher temperatures correlate with an increase in violent crime rates.
 Using data from New York City spanning the years 2013 to 2023, we analyze crime and temperature data to assess whether this hypothesis holds merit.

 The analysis was conducted using **Jupyter Notebook** for data extraction, transformation, visualization, and statistical evaluation.